joeljamesv/FW/console/README.txt

 SERVER
-1. Create a socket: a mailbox to which the client can connect to.
+1. Create a socket : a mailbox to which the client can connect to. server_fd = socket(AF_UNIX, SOCK_STREAM, 0);

-server_fd = socket(AF_UNIX, SOCK_STREAM, 0);
+2.Binding : once the mailbox is made we need to add a address to the mailbox which is what done

-2.Binding : once the mailbox is made we need to add a address to the mailbox which is what done in case of Binding
+                in case of Binding
                 bind(server_fd, (struct sockaddr*)&addr, sizeof(addr))

-3.Listening to clients : basically waiting for the mailman to post something in the mailbox
+3.Listening to clients: basically waiting for the mailman to post something in the mailbox

 listen(server_fd, 5)